 Pivotal questions concerning the meaning of civilizational progress are confronting the world with increasingly disruptive effect.
-If Americans are to serve in a constructive leadership role, it will require that we have a coherent sense of who we are.
-Leadership requires a firm basis from which to lead, and something attractive, coherent and practical to offer.
-An awareness of historical context is essential.
-What is our place in the world?
-What spirit, perspective, and principles can we bring to the table?
+If the United States is to serve in a constructive leadership role, it will clearly require that we have a coherent sense of who we are.
+Leadership requires a firm basis from which to lead, and something coherent, practical and attractive to offer.
+An awareness of historical context is necessary.
+Why does the United States stand apart as something special in the world?
+What spirit and principles have we brought to the table?

-Like Athenian democracy in ancient Greece, America is an example of the way a new consciousness and a new society can erupt into history suddenly, distinguishing itself conceptually with new ideas and a new narrative.
-The United States came into being at the culmination of the Age of Enlightenment in Europe.
-Our history and national consciousness have been influenced profoundly by the radical transition in social, political, and scientific perspective brought about by Enlightenment thinking, and by its’ still unfolding consequences.
+Like Athenian democracy in ancient Greece, America is an example of the way a new consciousness and a new society can erupt into history suddenly, distinguishing itself conceptually from the past with new ideas and a new narrative.
+The United States came into being in the 18th century – at the culmination of the Age of Enlightenment in Europe.
+Our history and national consciousness have been influenced profoundly by the radical transition in social, political, and scientific perspective brought about by Enlightenment thinking.
 For some 200 years, American society has been an evolving expression of this way of thinking.
-We take this for granted, but are we prepared to examine it?
+We take this for granted, but do we understand it?

 Responding to such questions is beyond the scope of this book.
-We should, however, be aware of these issues as we face the future, whether we have answers or not.
-It is important that we have a realistic understanding of how things came to be the way they presently are.
+However, we should remain keenly aware of the questions posed by Enlightenment thinking as we face the future – whether we have answers or not.
+It is important that we have an understanding of how things came to be the way they are.

-This is an extremely challenging proposition, and the effort to bring it fully to fruition may require decades of determined effort.
+This is an extremely challenging proposition, and the effort to bring it fully to fruition will require years of determined effort.
 However, I do not believe we have a choice.
-It may be the only viable path to restoring justice and a stability we can depend on.
+It may be the only viable path to the restoration of justice and stability that we can depend on.

 Values are not casual ideas or choices; many are deeply rooted in our interests, needs, and culture.
 If we are to live together, certain essential values must be shared; others will challenge our patience, but not our personal integrity.
 We will never agree on all our values.
 This is a reality of the human condition.
 We must learn how to work with this, to influence one another when possible, and to live together with grace and charity.

-Our own comfort, and possibly our survival, will depend on the recognition that diversity among our neighbors will be essential – diversity of experience, of knowledge, of technical and problem-solving skills.
+Relative comfort and possibly our survival will depend on the recognition that diversity among our neighbors will be essential – diversity of experience, of knowledge, of technical and problem-solving skills.
 There will be things we need to learn how to do, and we must support one another in this.
-We will learn how to work together to meet critical needs, how to master group decision-making, and how to understand the concept of conflict transformation, all of which we will consider later in the book.
-The necessary resources are available for those ready to extend themselves.
+We will learn how to work together to meet critical needs, how to master small group decision-making, and how to understand the concept of conflict transformation, all of which we will consider later in the book.
+The necessary resources are available for those who are ready to extend themselves.

 I challenge you with the conviction that we can do this together.
+Americans are resilient and resourceful.
 History is a process of learning from tests, rethinking our questions, and when our ways of living are no longer adequate we trade them in for something more adequate.
 We will come through a dark time and out the other side stronger and wiser than we went in.

 We must find our way in the coming years with grit and grace, navigating through complex and interacting crises.
 We have entered a transition that can be expected to dominate much of the 21st century.
 The outcome will depend on our character as a people and our ability to quickly recognize the unprecedented structural changes in social, economic, and material realities that will confront us at every step along the way.

 Necessity presents us with stark, uncomfortable choices.
-We can give free reign to anger and disillusionment, allowing ourselves to be dragged down to a demoralized helplessness.
-Or we can determine to stand firmly together as a people, rising above our differences to meet the challenges that confront us.
+We can choose to give free reign to anger and disillusionment, allowing ourselves to be dragged down into demoralized helplessness.
+Or, we can determine to stand firmly together as a people, rising above our differences to meet the challenges that confront us.